ProteinGym/proteingym-base/docs/decisions/0007-dataset-splits.md

-The introduction of splits introduces the notion for dataset operators for communicating about the relationships between datasets, dataset splits, and subsets of datasets (other word for splits).
+The introduction of splits introduces the notion for dataset operators for communicating about the relationships between datasets, dataset splits, and subsets of datasets (other term for splits).

 For example, when splitting a dataset, for each split the following is true: